 Birdwatch wants to help people stay informed by adding helpful context to Tweets.

-“This feature will allow those who are currently participating in Birdwatch to more easily identify and rate the most helpful notes,” the company announced.
+” The company announced, “This feature will allow those currently participating in Birdwatch to more easily identify and rate the most helpful notes,” the company announced.

 “These notes are being intentionally kept separate from Twitter for now, while we build Birdwatch and gain confidence that it produces context people find helpful and appropriate,” Twitter added.